rsb4114/regressionmodels/RM Proj1.md

 Residuals are plotted in Figure 3.
 We observe that residuals are normally distributed and homoskedastic.

 ###6.
 Conclusion
-On a standalone basis, there is a 7.25 mpg increase in switch from Automatic to Manual transmission, but this model clearly showed that other factors were missing.
-Considering other parameters, the best fit model showed that the increase drops to 2.94 mpg increase in switch from Automatic to Manual transmission.
+On a standalone basis, there is a 7.25 MPG increase in switch from Automatic to Manual transmission, but this model clearly showed that other factors were missing.
+Considering other parameters, the best fit model showed that the increase drops to 2.94 MPG increase in switch from Automatic to Manual transmission.

 ###7.
 Appendix